 Social sharing platforms are not the only way for brands to leverage user-generated video content.
 The ubiquitous spread of UGV has pioneered new use cases and trends.
 Live shopping apps let users stream their purchasing process.
 E-commerce platforms integrate web-based and mobile video creation tools that allow users to record and edit video right within the platform, helping brands build trust and brand loyalty.

 According to Oberlo, 54% of customers want more video content from a brand, person, or business they support.
 Responding to the rising demand, industry influencers are racing to produce many different types of videos.
+Collecting product usage analytics helps to track the impact of current creative posts and choose the right strategy.
 Keeping up with the growth of user-generated content, app developers are quick to craft features that make their platform stand out.

 What else can help you boost your UGV strategy?

 It’s one thing to have video capabilities in your app and another to motivate users to create and share UGVs.
 You’ll have to equip your UGV strategy with some winning marketing tactics and campaigns.